Aerials (film)

 Aerials is a 2016 Emirati science fiction film set in the city of Dubai, United Arab Emirates.
 Directed by S. A. Zaidi and produced by Ghanem Ghubash, it is the first science fiction film made in UAE.
 It portrays an alien invasion over the city of Dubai.
 It stars Saga Alyasery, Ana Druzhynina, Mansoor Alfeeli, and Mohammad Abu Diak.

 Premise

 Earth is invaded by aliens from outer space.
-An multiracial couple living in the city of Dubai are confined to their home due to the uncertainty of the situation.
-Disconnected from the world outside due to the loss of communication, they explore around their cultural differences in science in order to understand the reason behind aliens coming to our planet, only to find themselves confronted by a pair of extraterrestrial encounters at their home.
+A multiracial couple living in the city of Dubai are confined to their home due to the uncertainty of the situation.
+Disconnected from the world outside due to the loss of communication, they explore their cultural differences in science in order to understand the reason behind aliens coming to our planet, only to find themselves confronted by a pair of extraterrestrial encounters at their home.